futarchy-fi/docs/protocol/README.md

 ## How to Read This Section

 - **Protocol engineers and auditors** should read all pages in order.
-- **Advanced traders and liquidity providers** may want to focus on *Conditional Assets* and *Liquidity Pools*.
+- **Advanced traders and liquidity providers** may focus on Conditional Assets and Liquidity Pools.
-- **Governance designers** may only need *Custody and Oracles* to understand trust boundaries.
+- **DAO operators** may want to read Proposal Lifecycle alongside Custody and Oracles to understand trust boundaries.

-For conceptual background and economic intuition, see:
+For conceptual background, see:
 - **[How Futarchy Works](../how-futarchy-works.md)**

+For trading behavior, see:
 - **[Trading in Futarchy Markets](../trading-in-futarchy.md)**

-For governance usage patterns, see:
+For governance norms and interpretation of signals, see:
 - **[Using Futarchy in Practice](../using-futarchy-in-practice.md)**